Department-for-Transport-Disruptions/bods-integrated-data/README.md

 ### TXC data retrieval and processing

 #### Bus Open Data Service (BODS)

+> BODS data mapping requires NOC and NapTAN data to exist in the database first (see NOC and NaPTAN sections above).

 BODS data is publicly available.
 Download all TXC data into the localstack container: